GB127/SJ-rando/README.md

 # Files included:
     - .gitignore : You can delete this, it's for github and me.
-    - README.md : infos about the randomizer, please read at least the Getting started section
+    - README.md : infos about the randomizer, please read at least the Getting started section.
     - assembly.txt : This is a file I made to better understand some portion of the game.
 It's really a mess, so read at your own risk.
-You can delete this if you want, none of the script need this file.
+You can delete this if you want, none of the scripts need this file.
     - changes.py : This file includes some code that will change very specific stuffs.
 For example, the code that disables the OHKO bullets is in this file.
-    - gameclass.py : this is a file I made that contains the codes for changing the game (and thus everything relies on this file)
+    - gameclass.py : this is a file I made that contains the codes for changing the game (and thus everything relies on this file).
     - infos.py : This is a file I use to store infos I found.
 You can delete this as the randomizer don't use it.
     - main.py : the one and only script to run.
 All the other scripts don't do anything interesting.
     - rando.py : the module that contains all randomizers of the program.
     - subrando.py : a module that containt fragment of the rando.py file.
-Created to lighten the code of rando.py
+Created to lighten the code of rando.py.

 # Getting started:
     You need to download Python 3.8.
         https://realpython.com/installing-python/
-    Drag the game named Vanilla.nes in the same folder Note : You can rename your file without any issue.
+    Drag the game named Vanilla.nes in the same folder.
+        Note : You can rename your file without any issue.
         Note : The capital is important.
 I've never worked with anything that let you select your file or something.
 I personally prefer it with a capital, so for now, I settled with this.
 This is something I'll fix eventually.
     Open the command line on the same folder.